 One of the biggest concerns for your dog’s health is ticks.
 Tick nymphs are in abundance in spring but in fall, adult ticks create a problem not only for your dog but also for you as it causes Lyme disease.
 For tick prevention, you have to examine your dog thoroughly.
 It makes it more difficult if the dog has long hair.
 You can do it by working with small portions at a time and going entirely to the roots.
 You can use a tick and flea preventative to keep the bugs away.
-Plus make sure to maintain your lawns as these bugs tend to live in long grass.
+Plus make sure to maintain your lawns as these bugs tend to live in the long grass.

 Protecting Dog Paws

 Protecting your dog’s paws is essential during cold weather.
-In winter, dogs face many paw problems such as irritation, salt, rain, mud, cracked pads, low temperatures, infections from mud and snow.
+In winter, dogs face many paw problems such as irritation, salt, rain, mud, cracked pads, low temperatures, infections from mud, and snow.
 You can prevent these problems by keeping a towel handy and wiping your dog’s paws whenever you come inside your house after going out.
-Trimming dog’s nails will add on extra layer to your dog’s paw care.
+Trimming dog’s nails will add on an extra layer to your dog’s paw care.

 Grooming and Cutting

 Grooming and cutting are required to keep your dog’s coat in great shape.
 Your dog will shed its summer hair and grow winter hair which is thicker and longer.
 Giving your dog a winter cut along with regular brushing will help prevent molting and protect them from extreme temperature differences.
-Be careful with extra coats or sweaters unless you have a very short-haired breed, puppy or senior dog.
+Be careful with extra coats or sweaters unless you have a very short-haired breed, puppy, or senior dog.

 Tip: Do not forget that walking in low light conditions might put you at risk of injury.
 Do not forget to keep your dog visible during evening walks.
-Our tracker has LED safety lights built in, which is good news for you and your dog on late walks in the fall.
+Our tracker has LED safety lights built-in, which is good news for you and your dog on late walks in the fall.